-A healthy and nutritious spin on a Mexican classic, these vegan enchiladas are made with jackfruit, black beans + mushrooms stuffed in corn tortillas.
+A super healthy and nutritious spin on a Mexican classic, these messy vegan enchiladas are made with jackfruit, black beans + mushrooms stuffed in corn tortillas.
 Smothered in easy vegan cheese sauce and homemade enchilada sauce, these messy meatless enchiladas are the perfect guilt-free dinner to indulge on.

 Step by step instructions:

 For this recipe I recommend you make the cheese sauce the day before you want to make the enchiladas as making everything at once can be a bit overwhelming!
 But if you want to whip it all up at the same time, it’s such an easy recipe and will only take you about 15 minutes.
 Peel, chop and boil the potatoes + carrots for 10 minutes.
 Then add the potatoes, carrots + the rest of the vegan cheese sauce ingredients to a blender and blend until smooth.
 You can find the full recipe for the cheese sauce here.

 A super simple enchilada sauce.
 Grab a blender and blend together 1 tin of chopped/plum tomatoes, 2 tbsp cornflour, 1 tbsp cumin, 1 tsp chilli powder + 7 pickled jalapenos.
 I used my mini blender for this because it’s super easy to use and wash up quickly.
 If you don’t have one of these mini blenders, they are so worth it.
 They’re less than $20 and perfect for when you want to whip up a quick sauce or smoothie but don’t want the hassle of washing up your big blender!